fluid-project/infusion-docs/src/documents/InfusionEventSystem.md

     <td><code>removeListener</code></td>
     <td><code>(listener {String|Function})</code></td>
     <td>
       Supplies either the same listener object which was previously supplied to <code>addListener</code>, or else the String representing its namespace key.
-The designated listener will be removed from the list of registered listeners for this fierer.
+The designated listener will be removed from the list of registered listeners for this firer.
     </td>
   </tr>
   <tr>